Current Awards

 Supporting Early Biliteracy Instruction for all learners

 Project VIBE is a research study to describe and support Volusia County Schools’ (VCS) first implementation of bilingual education, an English-Spanish 50/50 Dual language (DL) program.
-Its priority is to provide professional development to new DL teachers to become better-qualified teachers that can plan collaboratively to implement the instructional model, use assessment to monitor language growth, develop knowledge of early literacy opportunities for DL students and promote equitable, welcoming, and safe environments for their students.
+Its priority is to provide professional development to new DL teachers to become better-qualified teachers who can plan collaboratively to implement the instructional model, use assessment to monitor language growth, develop knowledge of early literacy opportunities for DL students and promote equitable, welcoming, and safe environments for their students.
 In addition, the project seeks to support the engagement of DL parents, families, and the local community as well as mentor Stetson’s pre-service teachers through the ESOL Endorsement.
 Data will be collected at multiple points to describe variables of DL program implementation.
 Results will inform next phases of the project and will be disseminated to local, state, and national scholarly venues.
 Equitable education of English Learners (ELs) with the Nina B. Hollis Institute for Educational Reform as Project VIBE seeks to positively impact Volusia County Schools; efforts through collaborative partnership.

 Dr. Steven Smallpage